awell-health/test-docs/README.md

 ## Note of caution

 This is a proof-of-concept.
 There is a lot to be done.
 MRs welcome!
-If you're interested to collaborate send an email at yann@awellhealth.com.
+If you're interested to collaborate send an email at yann@awellhealth.com or just create an MR.
 Biggest help is to get this tool to work with your project and tell me how you did.

 Todos: